-As far as your work is concerned, spending time to brainstorm every once in a while, is a great way to obtain feedback and make sure that you are going in the right direction.
+As far as your work is concerned, spending time to brainstorm every once in a while is a great way to obtain feedback and make sure that you are going in the right direction.
 It is also a fantastic way to receive hints and clues on things you probably didn’t think about, in which case the time you spend discussing will save you time later on.
 Include ideas as you go and you will avoid doing things all over again later.

 Learn to say no!

-Not being alone does not mean letting others decide for you and in reality being efficient requires to learn how to say no!
+Not being alone does not mean letting others decide for you and in reality, being efficient requires to learn how to say no!
 To be efficient at what you are supposed to do and to reach your personal goals, you need to focus.
-This means that you need to consider carefully each new potential commitment and refuse it if it doesn’t serve you goals.
+This means that you need to consider carefully each new potential commitment and refuse it if it doesn’t serve your goals.
 You also need to avoid being interrupted, whether by unwanted meetings or by unwanted phone calls and emails.
 I’ll come to that later.

-It is also very important to take time to think and reflect about how you are doing.
+It is also very important to take time to think and reflect on how you are doing.
 From a work perspective, reflecting means analyzing how your work works.
 Have you made sure that you are going in the right direction?
 Are you doing it regularly?
 Have you involved anyone in the project to obtain some feedback and confirm that you are in the right direction?